-Analytic strategy
+Analytic Strategy

 To model the probability of annexation, I use a difference-in-differences approach by using an interaction term between the binary variables for Section 5 coverage and being in the post-Shelby period.
 This interaction term is used to assess whether the Shelby decision is associated with an increase in the probability of a previously covered place to conduct an annexation.
 Interaction terms in a logistic model are not easily interpretable (Ai and Norton 2003) and its use in a difference-in-differences set-up that relies on the interaction term is challenging and not recommended without further restrictions to the data (Athey and Imbens 2006; Karaca-Mandic, Norton, and Dowd 2012).
 To facilitate a more straightforward analysis of the coefficient, I use a linear probability model with municipality and period fixed effects regressing annexation on the difference-in-differences estimator: